-Britain was the first country in the Western world to industrialise and the first country to romanticise the rural environment.
-Also to extol the virtues, and consequent demise, of craft practices, many of them dress related.
+Britain was the first country in the Western world to industrialise and thereafter, to romanticise the rural environment as an idyll whichs has fed into British fashion identity ever since. t was also the first to extol the virtues, and consequent demise, of craft practices, many of them dress related.
 For her christening in May 1926, the infant Princess Elizabeth was swathed in the Spitalfields silk and Honiton lace of the royal christening gown.
-Commissioned by the princess’s great-great grandmother, Queen Victoria, it first used at the christening of her eldest daughter, Princess Victoria, in 1841 and subsequently worn by 62 royal babies until it became too fragile and was replaced in 2004 by an exact replica.
-Her grandmother Queen Victoria (1819 –1901) ordered her bridal lace from Honiton.
-Following the sudden death of her husband, Albert of Saxe-Coburg and Gotha (1819 –61), the heart-broken Queen wore black mourning dress for the rest of life.
-In so doing, she created a cult of mourning dress which became a British trade speciality, including matte crape fabric, black artificial flowers and jet jewellery, which has subsequently fed into British high fashion and subcultural dress styles.
-As a final romantic gesture, the Queen was buried wearing her lace bridal veil. (where is the lace now?).
+Commissioned by the Princess’s great-great grandmother, Queen Victoria, it was first used at the christening of her eldest daughter, Princess Victoria, in 1841 and subsequently worn by 62 royal babies, until it became too fragile and was replaced in 2004 by an exact replica.
+In order to help revive Britain’s hand-crafted lace industry, Queen Victoria had commissioned her bridal lace from Honiton.
+Following the sudden death of her husband, Albert of Saxe-Coburg and Gotha, the heartbroken Queen wore black mourning dress for the rest of life.
+As a final romantic gesture, the Queen was buried wearing the precious white lace bridal veil she preserved for over half a century.

-Marcus Adams, silver gelatin print, The Princesses Elizabeth and Margaret Rose wearing matching dresses designed by Molyneux, 1935.
+[PIC 3]

-Surviving photographs reveal that as children Elizabeth and Margaret Rose (1930–2002), were regularly dressed alike.
+Surviving photographs reveal that, as children, Elizabeth and her sister, Margaret Rose, were regularly dressed alike.
 Their everyday wear typically consisted of woollen hand-knits, cotton blouses and kilts, worn with knee-length socks and sturdy brown leather lace-up shoes, all British-made.
-Many of their frocks – some made using Liberty’s (est. 1875) Tana Lawn fine cotton with scattered floral prints – were made by a Miss Ford, who had formerly been employed by the leading London court dressmaker, Madame Handley-Seymour (1867 –1948; active 1910–40).
-Madame Handley-Seymour was a favourite dressmaker of Queen Mary and Queen Elizabeth (later The Queen Mother), whose Coronation gown she designed in 1937.
+Many of their frocks – some made using Liberty’s Tana Lawn fine cotton with scattered floral prints – were made by a Miss Ford, who had formerly been employed by the leading London court dressmaker, Madame Handley-Seymour.
+Madame Handley-Seymour was a favourite dressmaker of Queen Mary and Queen Elizabeth (later The Queen Mother), whose coronation gown she designed in 1937.

-It was from Mayfair’s coterie of court dressmakers that London’s designer industry initially evolved, then co-existed with and finally, by the 1940s, succeeded.
-As the name suggests, in addition to providing fashionable clothes, court dressmakers created etiquette-correct dress for the elite British social life that revolved around the monarchy and ‘Season’ (traditionally covering the months from May to the end of July). .
-Participants required a vast number of formal clothes for a wide range of social occasions, from the presentation of debutantes to the monarch at Court, through luncheons, parties and balls to attendance at garden parties and sporting events. ,
+London’s designer industry initially evolved from, then co-existed with, and finally, by the 1940s, succeeded Mayfair’s coterie of court dressmakers.
+As the name suggests, in addition to providing fashionable clothes, court dressmakers created etiquette-correct dress for the elite British social life that revolved around the monarchy and ‘Season’ (traditionally covering the months from May to the end of July).
+Participants required a vast number of formal clothes for a wide range of social occasions, from the presentation of débutantes to the monarch at Court, through luncheons, parties and balls, to attendance at garden parties and sporting events.

 The autumn and winter months were given over to country-house hunting, shooting and fishing parties.
-From the late nineteenth century some menswear tailors provided sportswear, including equestrian attire, and the new fashionable tailored daywear costumes (skirt and jacket or coat) for women.
-Redfern (est. 1840s, who dressed Queen Victoria) was amongst the exclusive tailors who expanded their business to join the female-dominated, court dressmaking circle.
-At this time, Paris led international fashion trends, and it was widely accepted that the court dressmakers could adapt the haute couturiers1 designs for the social lives of their British clientele.
+From the late nineteenth century, some menswear tailors provided sportswear, including equestrian attire, and the new, fashionable, tailored daywear costumes (skirt and jacket or coat) for women.
+Redfern (who dressed Queen Victoria) was among the exclusive tailors who expanded their business to join the female-dominated, court dressmaking circle whose designs – exceptionally - were reviewed as original and modern.
+At this time, Paris led international fashion trends, and it was widely accepted that the court dressmakers could adapt the haute couturiers’1 designs for the social lives of their British clientele.
 2